Non-archimedean tame topology and stably dominated types: Finitely many homotopy types

-\<{rems} \<{enumerate}\item In the expansion of $\G$ to a real closed field, definable subsets of $\G_\infty^n$ are locally contractible and definably compact subsets of $\G_\infty^n$ admit a definable triangulation, compatible with any given definable partition into finitely many subsets.
+\begin{rem} In the expansion of $\G$ to a real closed field, definable subsets of $\G_\infty^n$ are locally contractible and definably compact subsets of $\G_\infty^n$ admit a definable triangulation, compatible with any given definable partition into finitely many subsets.
 By taking the closure in case the sets are not compact, it follows that given a definable family of semi-algebraic subsets of $\Rr_\infty^n$, there exist a finite number of rational polytopes (with some faces missing), such that each member of the family is homeomorphic to at least one such polytope.
 In particular the number of definable homotopy types is finite.
 In fact it is known that the number of definable homeomorphism types is finite.
-See \cite{coste}, \cite {vddries-tame}.
+See \cite{coste}, \cite {vddries-tame}. \end{rem}

-\item Eleftheriou has shown \cite{elef} that there exist abelian groups interpretable in $\Th(\Qq,+,<)$ that cannot be definably, homeomorphically embedded in affine space within $\DOAG$.
-By \propref{G-embed-1}, the skeleta of abelian varieties can be so embedded.
-It would be good to bring out the additional structure they have that ensures this embedding. \>{enumerate} \>{rems}
+\begin{rem} Eleftheriou has shown \cite{elef} that there exist abelian groups interpretable in $\Th(\Qq,+,<)$ that cannot be definably and homeomorphically embedded in affine space within $\DOAG$.
+By \thmref{G-embed-1c}, the skeleta of abelian varieties can be so embedded.
+It would be good to bring out the additional structure they have that ensures this embedding. \end{rem}